mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > Sam Altman has repeatedly said things that, if any founder with less power, presence, access and funding had said, they'd be laughed at, ignored, and treated like fantasists.
 Altman is the P.T.
 Barnum of tech, with just enough knowledge to be dangerous but far too little to actually say anything of note.
 He is not the technical mind behind OpenAI, he did not write its models, and looking up to him as some sort of [technolojesus](https://youtu.be/rx1rpaQT_ac?si=UfCFFHEs3ErI8geH&t=197&ref=wheresyoured.at) is bad for the tech industry and worse for the world.
 This is not a person that should be making decisions about the future of the tech industry, nor should he be allowed to spout fan fiction and automatically have it covered as gospel.
 >
 > [^zitron-altman-shit]

+> In 2015, \[Altman] founded OpenAI — at the time a non-profit organization dedicated to building responsible artificial intelligence applications.
+Yet it’s critical to note that Altman is not and was not ever an engineer or a technologist, he was a figurehead and a fundraiser that was able to convince actual academics and engineers like … Ilya Sutskever to do the actual work while he sent masturbatory emails to Elon Musk …
+>
+> This is the story of the man who New York Magazine called “[The Oppenheimer of Our Age](https://nymag.com/intelligencer/article/sam-altman-artificial-intelligence-openai-profile.html?ref=wheresyoured.at)” in a meandering piece that frames Altman’s vagueness about artificial intelligence as some sort of big secret, when I think the truth is far simpler: Sam Altman is yet another fucking management consultant. …
+>
+> In a piece published in early 2021, Altman proposed the concept of  “[Moore’s Law For Everything](https://moores.samaltman.com/?ref=wheresyoured.at)” …
+>
+> The problem with this piece is it, like Altman, is a deeply complex bucket of nothing. …
+>
+> Much like ChatGPT, Altman is capable only of loosely approximating the output requested, because at his core he lacks any of the substance or technical history required to do so.
+Like ChatGPT, he’s a know-nothing that, through deterministic measures completely detached from the meaning of the underlying ideas, picks the right words to say at the right time. …
+>
+> This is Silicon Valley’s king.
+A lobbyist roleplaying as a founder.
+A diplomat masquerading as a technologist.
+A charming, capricious, abusive and untrustworthy man that has proven time and time again that his only reliable trait is that whatever happens must benefit Sam Altman. …
+>
+> Altman has created nothing other than wealth for himself and his closest allies, helping elevate and protect existing power structures and the ideologies of men like Microsoft CEO Satya Nadella and LinkedIn founder and career manager Reid Hoffman.
+>
+> [^zitron-managing-up]

 ## Zuckerberg, Mark (CEO, Meta)